magento/devdocs/guides/v1.0/frontend-dev-guide/responsive-web-design/rwd_css.md

 <p class="q">need clarification to rephrase about the recursive call</p>

-You can find more information about the Magento UI library responsive mixin usage at <code>&lt;your_Magento_instance&gt;/pub/static/frontend/Magento/blank/en_US/css/docs/responsive.html</code> (view in a browser).
+You can find more information about the Magento UI library responsive mixin usage in <code>&lt;your_Magento_instance&gt;/pub/static/frontend/Magento/blank/en_US/css/docs/responsive.html</code> (view in a browser).

 <h2 id="fedg_rwd_css_break">Breakpoints</h2>